fbkarsdorp/python-course/README.md

 - In [Chapter 5](http://nbviewer.ipython.org/urls/raw.github.com/fbkarsdorp/python-course/master/Chapter%25205%2520-%2520Building%2520NLP%2520Applications.ipynb) things are becoming increasingly difficult.
 First, you will write a program to compute the readability of texts.
 Next, you will implement the basic algorithm that is behind authorship attribution!
 - In [Chapter 6](http://nbviewer.ipython.org/urls/raw.github.com/fbkarsdorp/python-course/master/Chapter%206%20-%20Object%20Oriented%20Programming.ipynb) we will introduce you to the concept of Object Oriented Programming.
 You will implement a network structure with which you can analyze relations between people on Twitter.
 - From Chapter 7 onwards, we will start working on more real applications.
 In [Chapter 7](http://nbviewer.ipython.org/urls/raw.github.com/) we will work on systems for archiving and searching through collections of text.
 We introduce you to the field of Information Retrieval and build a simple information retrieval system.
 This chapter furthers your knowledge about Object Oriented Programming.
-- In [Chapter 8](http://nbviewer.ipython.org/urls/raw.github.com/) we create a complete web applicatioon to search through your own library of PDF files.
+- In [Chapter 8](http://nbviewer.ipython.org/urls/raw.github.com/) we create a complete web application to search through your own library of PDF files.
 This will be our first real application ready for use by end-users.
-The Chapter introduces you to many modules available in the standard library as well as third-party modules.
+The chapter introduces you to many modules available in the standard library as well as third-party modules.

 This document describes the installation procedure for all the software needed for the Python class.
 If your stuck anywhere in the installation procedure, please do not hesitate to contact Folgert Karsdorp (folgert.karsdorp@meertens.knaw.nl).